 Shows the average fuel economy since the last reset.
-When the fuel economy is reset, the display will read "RESET" or show dashes for two seconds.
+The Average Fuel Economy can be reset by following the prompt in the EVIC to use the SELECT button.
+When the fuel economy is reset, the display will read "zero" for two seconds.
 Then, the history information will be erased, and the averaging will continue from the last fuel average reading before the reset.